600 South Odessa Ave Egg Harbor City, NJ 08215

 The emotional walls we’ve put up, the way we’ve closed ourselves in, the opportunities we’ve passed, the loved ones we’ve hurt, and the substances we’ve relied on can only be healed by choosing to move forward, and spirituality can help us identify what our purpose is in life.
 12-Step programs can greatly help aid in this process of discovery, especially as they help connect us more closely to God or another Higher Power.

-If you’re ready to recover from addiction and depression, speak to one of our admissions experts today at 833-801-LIVE.
+If you’re ready to recover from addiction and depression, contact our admissions experts today.

 Using Spirituality to Combat Negative Emotions